jhellerstein/kvs_zoo/examples/README.md

 See also: `examples/magic/README.md` and `examples/detail/README.md` for curated lists.

+Want to understand where the metadata/background wiring hooks in?
+Skim `../docs/metadata_background_quickstart.md` for the primer on `DataEvent` vs `MetaEvent` streams and how background stages attach to running demos.

 ## The layering API (kvs_layer)

 Two building blocks you can nest to any depth: